Joel-T-George/Drone-Intelligence/README.md

 4. Start a development web server with `npm start` inside `skybrush-live`, and navigate to http://localhost:8080 from your browser.
-Alternatively, run `npm run start:electron` to run Skybrush Live within its own desktop app window.
+Alternatively, run `npm run start:electron` to run Drone Intelligence within its own desktop app window.

 ## Support